AriFordsham/GHCWiki/commentary/compiler/recompilation-avoidance.md

-# Recompilation checking in GHC
+# Recompilation Avoidance

-## What is recompilation checking?
+## What is recompilation avoidance?

 When GHC is compiling a module, it tries to determine early on whether